danielrichman/strict-rfc3339/README.md

  - Leap seconds are not quite supported, since timestamps do not support them, and it requires access to timezone data.
- - You may be limited by the size of time_t on 32 bit systems.
+ - You may be limited by the size of `time_t` on 32 bit systems.
- - python's implementation of timegm does not permit year = 0000

 In both cases, see 'Notes' below.

 Rationale, comparisons to other choices
 ---------------------------------------

-(Not in any way meant to be aggressive, merely providing my observations)

- - Other libraries have trouble with DST transitions and ambiguous times.
+ - A lot of libraries have trouble with DST transitions and ambiguous times.
  - Generally, using the python datetime object seems to be more trouble than it's worth, introducing problems with timezones.
-Further, they don't support leap seconds (timestamps don't either, but it's still a bit disappointing).
+Further, they don't support leap seconds (timestamps don't either, admittedly).
- - The excellent pytz library does timezones perfectly, however it didn't (at the time of writing have a method for getting the local timezone or the 'now' time in the local zone.
+ - The excellent `pytz` library does timezones perfectly, however it didn't (at the time of writing) have a method for getting the local timezone or the 'now' time in the local zone.
- - (anecdotal observation): other libraries suffer DST problems (etc.) because of information lost when converting or transferring between two libraries (e.g., time -> datetime loses DST info in the tuple)
+ - I saw a lot of problems ultimately due to information lost when converting or transferring between two libraries (e.g., `time` -> `datetime` loses DST info in the tuple)

 Usage
 -----

-Validation
+Validation:

     >>> strict_rfc3339.validate_rfc3339("some rubbish")
     False